You can easily make homemade quick puff pastry recipe in 15 minutes! You don’t need to wait between the turns.

 - 60 g (1/4 cup) water, ice cold

-Mix the flour and salt in a big mixing bowl and add the chilled butter and use a pastry cutter or pastry scraper to cut the butter into the flour.
+Mix the flour and salt in a large mixing bowl and add the chilled butter and use a pastry cutter or pastry scraper to cut the butter into the flour.
 (If you don't work in a cold environment, put the flour, salt and chilled butter in a freezer safe mixing bowl and keep in the freezer for 10-15 minutes before starting which will help the butter not to warm quickly when working.
 This step will also help to keep the work surface cold when you roll out the dough)

 Make a well in the center of the flour and pour in the ice cold water.
 Take the flour mixture from the sides and start to mix with pastry scraper.
 Don't use your hands as they can warm the butter easily.
 Use your hands quickly at the end to bring the dough together and shape it into a ball.